Skip to main content

 Retailers can change their prices at any time, but there's always been a major price change for retail electricity in July each year.

-Updated over a week ago
+Updated over 5 months ago

-From 2021 onward, all states will be aligned with a July price change that will affect all plans from all retailers.
-The changes can be simple pricing updates to existing plans, but retailers often take this as an opportunity to release new plans or to overhaul their suite and plans and prices completely.
+The changes can be simple pricing updates to existing plans, but retailers often take the July price change event as an opportunity to release new plans or to overhaul their suite of plans and prices completely.

-It usually takes at least a week for all retailers to release their new plans and prices, and when they do, there's a knock-on effect as many of them adjust their pricing in response to their competitors.
-So pricing is in flux for the first week in July, and now with the inclusion of Victoria, the variation will only be greater.
+It usually takes at least a week for all retailers to release their new plans and prices, and when they do, there's often a knock-on effect as some of them re-adjust their pricing in response to their competitors.

 Did this answer your question?